 Can You Reuse the Charcoal?

 Once you’ve finished cooking, you may have a lot of charcoal left.
 There’s no need to throw it away.
-Instead, you can help the environment, and your wallet, by reusing it.
+Instead, you can help the environment, and your wallet, by reusing the charcoal.

 You don’t have to wait until it’s done burning to see what’s left.
 Here’s what to do instead: